ExxonMobil Sponsored Internship 2017

 - Develop a camp program designed to meet the needs of the camp participants.

 - Assist in developing marketing, promotional and community awareness materials and events in relation to and promotion of Summer Wildlife Camps.

 - Develop social media promotional material supporting Summer Wildlife Camp program

-- Supervise and assist with care for native and exotic education wildlife (birds, reptiles, amphibians, mammals and insects)
+- Supervise and assist with care for native and exotic education wildlife (birds, reptiles, amphibians, and mammals).

-- Assist in training and enrichment efforts for native and exotic education wildlife (birds, reptiles, amphibians, mammals and insects)
+- Assist in training and enrichment efforts for native and exotic education wildlife (birds, reptiles, amphibians, and mammals).

 - Ability to handle diverse tasks independently, efficiently and accurately

 - Self-motivated to organize, set goals and meet deadlines

 - Ability to lift/carry equipment and animals up to 35 pounds